ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

    $ helm init
    ```

-   This initializs the `helm` client as well as the server side component called Tiller.
+   This initializes the `helm` client as well as the server side component called `tiller`.

 2. Add the `helm` package repository containing the reference application: